greglook/vault/doc/tool.md

 sha256:dc2c12477854b5719356c6413cb6b61880d89c38b7865a98601ea624202234a8
 ```

-The `put` command will read from STDIN until terminated by C-d.
-Alternately,
+The `put` command will read from a file path, or STDIN until terminated by C-d.
-pipe some text into it.
 It returns the blobref to the stored content.

 ```
 % vault blob put